 - If you don’t see it, you can turn on the power and watch for the flat side to rotate into the position that allows you to see the set screw.
 The flat side of the shaft should be facing you.

 - Once aligned, turn off the power and unplug your Litter-Robot.

 - Using your 3mm hex wrench, tighten the screw by turning it to the right.

-- When it’s tight enough and doesn’t move anymore, you can place the globe back on the base, turn on the power and press Cycle.
-You’ll know everything is back to normal when you see the blue light again.
+- When it’s tight enough and no longer moves, you can place the globe back on the base, turn on the power, and press Cycle.
+When you see the blue light again, you’ll know everything is back to normal.

 4. Bonnet Connections

-If the bonnet is not securely placed on, the globe won’t rotate and you’ll find the yellow light blinking.
-An alternative cause to a faulty bonnet connection may be that the black key on the back of the globe is not in the slot and it’s lifting the bonnet.
+If the bonnet is not securely placed on, the globe won’t rotate, and the yellow light blinks.
+An alternative cause of a faulty bonnet connection may be that the black key on the back of the globe is not in the slot, and it’s lifting the bonnet.

-If however the key is in place, the bonnet correctly assembled, yet the yellow light flashing still, you may need to:
+If, however, the key is in place and the bonnet correctly assembled, yet the yellow light is flashing still, you may need to:

 - Disconnect the bonnet.

 - Flex the two bonnet tabs outwardly.